-While the city state´s colonial past laid the foundations for its flourishing expat culture, Singapore´s enduring economic success is now the main reason for the influx of foreign business and talent moving to Singapore.
+While the city-state’s colonial past laid the foundations for its flourishing expat culture, Singapore’s enduring economic success is now the main reason for the influx of foreign business and talent.

-A population fast approaching the 5 million mark testifies to record numbers of people moving to Singapore.
-Thus, more than 40% of all inhabitants are foreign-born workers or students.
+A population fast approaching the 5.7 million mark testifies to record numbers of people moving to Singapore.
+Thus, some 40% of all inhabitants are foreign-born workers or students.
 One in four skilled workers, for example, is from overseas, and about 50% of all service sector employees come from a different country.

-The city state has a lot to offer to expats who move to Singapore from all over the world, both in terms of career opportunities and quality of life — the latter being rated as the highest in Asia.
+The city-state has a lot to offer to expats from all over the world, both in terms of career opportunities and quality of life — the latter being rated as the highest in Asia.
 The government, while by no means neglecting its own people, takes measures to attract highly skilled international workers keen on moving to Singapore.

 Given its small population and limited resources, the importance of foreign business moving to Singapore is widely recognized by the government and native Singaporeans.
 Thus, expats moving to Singapore usually receive a warm welcome and experience good working and living conditions.

 A move to Singapore might not be as big a culture shock as moving to some other Asian countries.
-However, expats moving to Singapore should be aware of some essential facts about this city state.
+However, expats should be aware of some essential facts about this city-state.
 The Republic of Singapore is a representative democracy with a unicameral parliament, a president as constitutional head of state and a prime minister as executive power.

 It is considered one of the least corrupt countries in the world and has been politically stable ever since independence in 1965.
-Undoubtedly this is another reason why so many businesses who want to tap the Asian market have been moving to Singapore.
+Undoubtedly this is another reason why so many businesses who want to tap the Asian market have been opening up shop in Singapore.

 However, stability and security come at a certain cost for people moving to Singapore from countries who place a higher value on individual freedom.
 The government regulates nearly every aspect of public life.
-To provide a modern, clean, efficient and safe place for its people as well as for expats moving to Singapore, the government enforces law and order in an unyielding judicial system that includes corporal punishment and the death penalty.
+To provide a modern, clean, efficient and safe place for its people as well as for expats, the government enforces law and order in an unyielding judicial system that includes corporal punishment and the death penalty.